cschoenick/Assignment-13/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to my metric converter!
+Here is a guideline to help you get started:

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+This program accepts the following conversions:
+    Kilometers to meters
+    Kilometers to miles
+    Kilometers/hour to miles/hour
+    Kilograms to pounds
+    Meters to feet

+    And Vise Versa!

+To receive a conversion your query should be formatting as the following:
+    (# of starting unit) startingUnit to endingUnit

+For example, "10 ft to m" will yeild and output of 3.05 m
+* Note: your query should be formatted using the abbreviation of each unit (i.e., feet -> ft, meters -> m, etc.)

+To exit the program, press the red X icon either in the top left or top right of the window.